yamass/redg-documentation/docs/getting_started.md

 # Getting started
 This chapter will guide you through your first project with RedG.
-You'll use RedG via the [RedG Maven Plugin](integration/maven_plugin.md) and integrate it into a JUnit unit test.
+You'll use RedG via the [RedG Maven Plugin](integration/maven_plugin.md) and integrate it into a unit test.
-If you don't use Maven or JUnit, take a look at the chapter [Integration](integration/index.md) and choose the appropriate integration for your project.

 ## Installation and configuration